 The Costa Blanca, known as the ‘white coast’, is mainland Spain’s most popular year-round destination boasting stunning sandy beaches, charming villages and plenty of vibrant holiday resorts sitting alongside the clear Mediterranean sea.

-The White Coast has something for everyone, from the vibrant nightlife of touristy Benidorm, to the many golden sandy beaches, a wealth of history with picturesque Moorish villages, delightful olive and orange groves, enchanting lagoons and green terraced hills.
+The White Coast has something for everyone, from the vibrant nightlife of Benidorm, to the many golden sandy beaches, a wealth of history with picturesque Moorish villages, delightful olive and orange groves, enchanting lagoons and green terraced hills.

 The overwhelmingly beautiful landscapes, combined with a huge selection of accommodation and entertainment, plus the warm climate throughout the year, turns the Costa Blanca into one of the most popular holiday destinations in Spain.